zaiisao/Documentation/en/Agora Platform/websdk_related_faq.md

 ### I make a call with Google Chrome in Windows to a user using Google Chrome on macOS.
 When I switch my Wi-Fi, why does the image on macOS freeze?
 This is a known issue and the macOS user needs to refresh the page.
 Agora is working on a fix for this issue.

-### If a user uses Safari on iOS 11 and enables the dual-stream mode, why does the screen turn black and the remote user not receive any video?
-Safari on iOS does not support the dual-stream mode.

 ### Why can't I join the channel and why is there a WebSocket error and DDoS-like attacks?
 The `joinChannel` parameters of the Web SDK vary in different versions: